 The Company and Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern, so as to maintain a strong capital base sufficient to maintain future exploration, evaluation and development of its projects.
 In order to maintain or adjust the capital structure, the Group may return capital to shareholders, or issue new shares.
 The Group's focus historically has been to raise sufficient funds through equity to fund exploration and evaluation activities.
-In December 2018, the Group raised its second working capital facility, a fixed interest rate working capital Russian Rouble denominated loan, detailed further in Note 19 and has a number of finance lease obligations detailed further in Note 21.
+In December 2018, the Group raised a bank loan, a fixed interest rate working capital Russian Rouble denominated loan, detailed further in Note 19 and has a number of finance lease obligations detailed further in Note 21.

-The Board has not set a target for employee ownership of the Company's ordinary shares and has not yet set a debt to capital target for the Group.
+The Board has not set a target for employee ownership of the Company's ordinary shares.

+The Board has not yet set a debt to capital target for the Group.

 Russian Law provides that Russian subsidiaries in the Group need to maintain a level of net assets higher than their charter capital.
-As of 31 December 2018, all Russian subsidiaries are in compliance with this requirement.
-Management monitors this requirement and act accordingly when required.
+Management closely monitor this requirement and act accordingly when required.